 “It’s made me realise there is light at the end of the tunnel.
 It has made me feel valued again.”

-We support people going through the criminal justice system to grow
+We support people going through the criminal justice system to grow as individuals

 The Employability Programme is designed for those who are unemployed and on a Community Payback Order.
 The service gives participants the opportunity to gain a qualification as well as developing listening, communication and work etiquette skills and self-confidence.
 They will leave with an updated CV, the ability to write criminal record disclosure letters and the ability to be more confident in interviews.
 For those on Unpaid Work attendance the programme may contribute to unpaid work hours.
 The Employability Programme has been developed and funded in partnership with Falkirk Criminal Justice and Employment Training Unit.